AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This pipeline benefits multiple technical and non-technical personas within the organization:
+This pipeline benefits multiple technical and non-technical professionals within the organization:

 | Persona                    | Role                                                                                           |
 | -------------------------- | ---------------------------------------------------------------------------------------------- |